 Part of Rare’s golden era, Donkey Kong was an important weapon in Nintendo’s fight against Sega and Sony’s fledgling 32-bit contender (more on this console in later years).
 Through the use of a silicon graphics workstation, Rare were able to develop a swansong for the then-dying console (think God of War 3 for the PS3).
 I’m a huge platform guy and big fan of the series (I am currently playing Tropical Freeze on the Wii U).
 Donkey Kong Country is to this day, the second highest-selling game for the console and a must-play for any avid retro gamer.

-Lion King (Mega Drive)lion king
+Lion King (Mega Drive)

 Lion King was my life in ’94.
 No other animated movie has since come close to dethroning it.
 I had the VHS, the song books, even those little white marbles with the cheap stickers that peeled off after a week.
 I remember seeing a review for the game on KTV (I might be wrong) and thinking, this game is legit (I didn’t have too much experience with games where your character evolved over time – in this case, from cub too hyena-slaughtering bad-ass).
 GamePro slated the game, saying it was too repetitive… but they were wrong (more wrong than when Colin Powell told the UN that Iraq had weapons of mass destruction.